Raja Ali Khan

-Raja Ali Khan was the Sultan of Khandesh who ruled from 1576 to 1597.
+Raja Ali Khan, better known by his regnal title Miran Adil Shah IV, was the Sultan of Khandesh who ruled from 1576 to 1597.
 In 1591 he, to some extent, recognized the overlordship of the Mughal Emperor Akbar by sending one of his daughters to be a wife of Akbar's son Jahangir.

-However, in 1595 when Akbar invaded the Sultanate of Ahmadnagar Raja Ali Khan refused to aid the invasion.
+In 1595 when Akbar invaded the Sultanate of Ahmadnagar Raja Ali Khan refused to aid the invasion.
 Khandesh later became embroiled in war with the Mughal Empire which would lead to its annexation to the empire 4 years after Raja Ali Khan died.

 Reign

 In 1577, Akbar sent an expeditionary force of 55,000 to Khandesh to secure its sub-ordination.
 Raja Ali Khan was compelled to accept it.
 In 1586 CE, Akbar’s governor of Malwa Khan Azam invaded Berar.
 Raja Ali Khan joined hands with Ahmadnager and defeated him.
 In 1591 CE, Akbar sent Faizi to Khandesh and Ahmadnagar courts to invite them to accept Mughal suzerainty.
 Raja Ali Khan agreed to accept.
 Later, Raja Ali Khan was assigned a rank (mansab) of 5000.